 - 1. Exome Sequencing (ES): A genomic technique for sequencing all of the protein-coding regions of genes in the genome (also known as the exome). - 2.
-Genome Sequencing (GS): A genomic technique for sequencing the complete DNA sequence, which includes protein coding as well as non-coding DNA elements.

-- 3. Trio Testing: Testing of the child and both biological/genetic parents and increases the chances of finding a definitive diagnosis, while reducing false-positive findings. - 4.
-Comparator Exome Sequencing: Used only for comparison with the proband (individual undergoing exome sequencing) and is used to inform the pathogenicity of variants.
-A comparator exome is typically one or both biological/genetic parents to the proband. - 5.
+Genome Sequencing (GS): A genomic technique for sequencing the complete DNA sequence, which includes protein coding as well as non-coding DNA elements. - 3.
+Trio Testing: Testing of the child and both biological/genetic parents, which increases the chances of finding a definitive diagnosis while reducing false-positive findings. - 4.
 Congenital anomalies: According to ACMG, congenital anomalies are multiple anomalies not specific to a well-delineated genetic syndrome.
-These anomalies are structural or functional abnormalities usually evident at birth, or shortly thereafter, and can be consequential to an individual's life expectancy, health status, physical or social functioning, and typically require medical intervention. - 6.
-Global Developmental delay: An individual that is slow-to-meet or not reaching milestones in the expected way for a child's age in at least two of the areas of development (communication, gross/fine motor, cognition, social-emotional, or adaptive skills)

-Intellectual disability (ID): Defined by the DSM-V as: - a.
-Deficits in intellectual functions, such as reasoning, problem solving, planning, abstract thinking, judgment, academic learning, and learning from experience, confirmed by both clinical assessment and individualized, standardized intelligence testing. - b.
+These anomalies are structural or functional abnormalities usually evident at birth, or shortly thereafter, and can be consequential to an individual's life expectancy, health status, physical or social functioning, and typically require medical intervention. - 5.
+Global Developmental delay: An individual that is slow-to-meet or not reaching milestones in the expected way for a child's age in at least two of the areas of development (communication, gross/fine motor, cognition, social-emotional, or adaptive skills) - 6.
+Intellectual disability (ID): Defined by the DSM-V as an individual who meets all of the following: - a.
+Deficits in intellectual functions, such as reasoning, problem solving, planning, abstract thinking, judgment, academic learning, and learning from experience, confirmed by both clinical assessment and individualized, standardized intelligence testing.

+- b.
 Deficits in adaptive functioning that result in failure to meet developmental and sociocultural standards for personal independence and social responsibility.
 Without ongoing support, the adaptive deficits limit functioning in one or more activities of daily life, such as communication, social participation, and independent living, across multiple environments, such as home, school, work, and community. - c.
 Onset of intellectual and adaptive deficits during the developmental period. - 7.
 Exome sequencing (ES) reanalysis may not be possible in some situations.
 Sequencing platforms may have changed substantially enough that the performing lab can no longer use the data from the original ES in their pipeline.
 Specifically, ES reanalysis may not be possible if there have been improvements in technology/chemistry (e.g., new methods for DNA capture and/or sequencing), bioinformatics advancements, or there is new information regarding the genetic etiology of a condition that could explain the patient's clinical features and would not have been able to be detected by the previous exome sequencing.